Hitcents/unity3d-standards/coding.md

 }
 ```

 So our convention for public fields is to start with a lower case letter, and camel case the rest.
+What the Unity Editor will do is convert `firstName` to `First Name` in the menu, so camel casing is extremely important or it would say `Firstname`.

 #Private fields